dragoon/yoda/README.md

 * Extend the actual code to include more objects.
 (Low priority)
 * Translate the actual code in order to make it compatible with Python 3.
 * Establish a connection with the git repository to get the commit identifier.
+#### Loops
+    1. Inter-fucntion navigation in the loop
+    2. Variable storing techniques : full, sample (then what size ?), ranger (if applicable), other ?
+    3. Conditions --> proportion of execution times (how often ?)
+    4. Ability to plot values distribution for a specified variable in aggregations

 ### Interface
-* Develop an interface in HTML/Python in order to viszalize the results.
+* Develop an interface in HTML/Python in order to visualize the results.
 * The framework "Django MongoDB Engine" will be used to develop the interface
 * In this interface th euser should have at least these possibilites :
     * Filter the diferent runs by date, commit identifier and author of the run
     * Delete a run
-* The user should be able to open at least two different runs in order to be able to compare them
+* The user should be able to open at least two different runs in order to be able to compare them *To add : Detailed workflow on comparisons